 The habitat targets could be improved by considering ecosystem services as well as aquatic habitat extent.
 It was originally planned to incorporate ecosystem services more thoroughly into the targets.
 However, there is no readily applicable method for quantifying ecosystem services at present, and there is an almost complete lack of information on the ecosystem services being provided by existing aquatic habitats.
 The importance of assessing ecosystem services has only recently been recognized, and this is an area of active research.
 The development of methods to assess ecosystem services should be monitored and applied to GLAC aquatic habitats when a suitable method has been developed.
-A detailed understanding of the ecosystem services provided by existing aquatic habitat targets.
+A detailed understanding of the ecosystem services provided by existing aquatic habitats is critical for developing improved aquatic habitat targets.